PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 We usually use the symbol `1` to represent positive charges and `0` to represent negative charges.

-We **won't** go into the details of how a computers "processor" can take tons of `+` and `-` signals and process them.
+We **won't** go into the details of how a computers "processor" can take tons of `+` and `-` signals and "process" them.
 Instead we will focus on how we can represent numbers, letters, and everything you see on a computer, using only 0s and 1s (aka electric signals).

-When we are "coding" it just means we are writing thousands of instructions for a computers "processor" using binary.
+When we are "coding" it just means we are writing thousands of instructions for a computers processor using binary.
 We put those instructions in a file.
 Those files of instructions are called a "program" or "app".

 But we don't want to code using 0s and 1s!

 Thankfully some smart people made a *program* (using binary!) that took text (aka letter) based instructions from a file and turned them into binary instructions for us!

-But how can you represent letters using binary?
+...But, how can you represent letters using only binary?

 # Binary
-Lets start by learning how to represent numbers using only two symbols, `0` and `1`.
+Lets start by learning how to represent numbers using only two symbols, `0` and `1`, then we'll show you how letters are represented.

 In the "decimal" ("dec" meaning ten) number system we have ten symbols to work with, `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
 This is why people will say the decimal number system has a "base" of ten.